Skip to main content

 To set desired capabilities for IE, go to Project > Settings > Desired Capabilities > WebUI > IE.

-Alternatively, you can also go to <your test project location>\settings\internal , open the settings files for Internet Explorer, and edit the capabilities in Groovy.
+Alternatively, go to <your test project location>\settings\internal , open the settings files for Internet Explorer, and edit the capabilities in Groovy.

 DriverSettings file